Berlusconi has ceded power to ECB - Italy opposition

 The CGIL has made it clear that it will not accept a deal in which the bulk of budget savings come from welfare cuts and has demanded a special wealth tax to balance such measures.

-(Additional reporting by Francesca Piscioneri and Ian Simpson in Milan; editing by Barry Moody/Mark Heinrich)
+(Additional reporting by Francesca Piscioneri and Ian Simpson in Milan; editing by Myra MacDonald)